dyne/tomb/INSTALL.md

  * sudo
  * gnupg
  * cryptsetup
- * pinentry-curses (or -gtk or -qt as you prefer)
+ * pinentry-curses (and/or -gtk-2, -x11, -qt)

-Most systems provide these tools in their package collection, for instance on Debian/Ubuntu one can use 'apt-get install' on Fedora and CentOS one can use 'yum install'
+Most systems provide these tools in their package collection, for instance on Debian/Ubuntu one can use `apt-get install` on Fedora and CentOS one can use `yum install` and `pacman` on Arch.

 ## Install Tomb

-To install Tomb simply download the source distribution (the tar.gz file) and decompress it.
+To install Tomb simply download the source distribution (the tar.gz file) from https://files.dyne.org/tomb and decompress it.
 From a terminal:

     cd Downloads
-    tar xvfz Tomb-1.5.3.tar.gz (correct with actual file name)
+    tar xvfz Tomb-2.0.tar.gz (correct with actual file name)

 Then enter its directory and run 'make install' as root, this will install Tomb into /usr/local: